-Kelly trained at Pepperdine University’s Straus Institute for Dispute Resolution, completing the "Mediating the Litigated Case" program.
+Kelly Cambre Bogart trained at Pepperdine University’s Straus Institute for Dispute Resolution, completing the "Mediating the Litigated Case" program.
 She has participated in many mediations in her career, often involving complex, multi-party cases.
+Mrs. Bogart serves as a court appointed mediator in the Hurricane Ida Claims Settlement Program in the U.S. District Court, Eastern District of Louisiana.

-In Kelly’s nearly thirty years of practice as a litigator at Duplass, Zwain, Bourgeois, Pfister, Weinstock and Bogart, she has become proficient in several distinctive practice areas.
+In Mrs. Bogart’s nearly thirty years of practice as a litigator at Duplass APLC, she has become proficient in several distinctive practice areas.
 She has a talent for bringing order to complex, multi-party litigation.
 She sees the big picture and develops a plan of action to achieve the results desired by her clients.
 For over two decades, Kelly has practiced in the construction defect arena, representing general contractors and subcontractors.
 She has orchestrated innovative resolutions in that field that have resulted in tremendous cost-savings to her clients.
 Kelly has practiced in the field of medical device litigation for over twenty years.
 Following Hurricane Katrina, she represented a first party property carrier in its hurricane litigation and managed a portfolio of approximately 350 cases involving agent liability.
 Today, she continues to handle bad faith and extra-contractual litigation.
 Kelly also has experience in toxic torts and environmental coverage issues.

 Following law school, she served as a federal law clerk to the Honorable A.J.
 McNamara in the United States District Court, Eastern District of Louisiana.
 Upon completion of her clerkship, she began her career as a litigator at Duplass, where she has practiced ever since, having become a shareholder in January of 2003.

-Proud mother of two daughters, Madeleine and Julia, and one son, Benjamin, who have enabled her to perfect her multi-tasking and negotiation skills for over two decades
+Mrs. Bogart is the proud mother of two daughters, Madeleine and Julia, and one son, Benjamin, who have enabled her to perfect her multi-tasking and negotiation skills for over two decades.